sam-hearst/two_circles_case_study/readme.md

   count DESC
 ```
 4. The state_name column also had the trailing white space issue so I went ahead and corrected it
 5. about 200 rows where there are duplicate order numbers.
-I'm not entirely sure how to handle this / to know if it is a mistake or not
+I went ahead and removed these duplicates.

 ```sql
 SELECT